 WARNING: Always assume every weapon is loaded until it is verified through visual and physical inspection that it is not.
-Refer to this work package for clearing procedures.

 Confirm the weapon is clear and on SAFE before performing the following procedures.
 Failure to follow these warnings may cause injury or death to personnel.